 Cytoplasm Functions: Every cell in an organism is comprised of a fluid that fills the cell and is surrounded by a cell membrane.
 This fluid is called the cytoplasm or the cytosol.
 The word cytoplasm is derived from the word “cyto” meaning cell and “plasm” meaning fluid; cytosol means substance of the cell.

 The cytoplasm is a viscous solution that contains a combination of different salts and proteins, as well as water.
-The cytoplasm is dense and viscous, comprising 80% of water and is made up of a scaffold of structural proteins that define the cytoskeleton of the cell which gives the cell its shape.
+The cytoplasm is dense and viscous, comprising 80% of water, and is made up of a scaffold of structural proteins that define the cytoskeleton of the cell, giving it its shape.

 Table of Contents

 The cytoplasm can be divided into two parts – the ectoplasm and the endoplasm.
 The ectoplasm covers the peripheral area of the cell, whereas the endoplasm contains the central portion with all the organelles.
 In Prokaryotic cells, all the contents of the cell are present in the cytoplasm.
 Prokaryotic cells do not possess membrane-bound organelles.